chulminy/AE_ENVE_GEOE_121/README.md

 ## Course Attendance
 Students have to attend all classes to receive 15 point attendance scores.
 The attendance will be checked using Kahoot game sessions.
 There are several Kahoot game sessions across the classes.
 Among them, I will randomly check the attendance only for **8 sessions**.
 I will check the attendance at the class when the student participation is low.

-Students receive 2.5 points if they simply **join the kahoot sessions** in the class.
+Students receive 2.5 points if they simply **join the Kahoot sessions** in the class.
 The maximum score that students will receive from these games is 15, which mean students can get a full mark (15 points) if they join at least 6 sessions that the intructors accounts the attendance.
 This considers unavoidable absence, such as illness, job interview.
 The students need to bring their cell phones or laptops to join these games.
 If students did not bring the phone or laptop or its battery is out, students must inform TA before starting the game.

 Students **DO NOT HAVE TO** inform TA or instructor for their absent in the session when I check the attendance.
 No matter the reason, students **cannot** get the point if they do not join the game during the class.
 For example, even if a student has illness and cannot attend, no exception will be made.
 The rationale is that there is no reason a student cannot attend random three classes.
 Students can still get a full attendance mark although they miss one or two classes (games).
 Thus, we will **not arrange a special accommodation for the attendance.** Please do not send an email to the instructor or TA to explain your absent.